-The demand for and/or pricing of rooms and accommodation service is subject to the overall availability of rooms in the marketplace.
+The demand for and/or pricing of rooms and accommodation services is subject to the overall availability of rooms in the marketplace.
 If demand for our assets were to decrease, or to the extent that we and our competitors increase our capacity in excess of current demand, we may encounter decreased pricing for or utilization of our assets and services, which could adversely impact our operations and profits.
+Due to the sustained low commodity prices throughout 2016 and 2017 and into 2018, customer demand for accommodations in those areas has decreased significantly, and we have experienced a corresponding significant decrease in our occupancy and profitability.